VictorGVC/VictorGVC/README.md

 ## 🙋‍♂️ Profile
 <div align="left">

-<p>Hi, my name is Victor Gabriel I'm passionate about technology, curiosity to understand how things work is my greatest quality.
+<p>My name is Victor Gabriel I'm passionate about technology, curiosity to understand how things work is my greatest quality.
 My goal is to become a professional with the ability to solve complex problems using knowledge and creativity.
 I believe that teamwork is the best method to achieve goals.</p>
 </div>